FRC-Utilities/QDriverStation/README.md

 ### Credits

 This application was created by FRC team 3794 "WinT" from Metepec, Mexico.
 We sincerely hope that you enjoy our application and we would love some feedback from your team about it.

-### Contact

-To contact us, you can send us an e-mail at [team3794@outlook.com](mailto:team3794@outlook).
-If you would like to report an issue, or a bug, please use the [Issues](https://github.com/wint-3794/QDriverStation/issues) page.

-### License

-This project is licensed under the MIT license.
-See the COPYING file for more information.